fjij/Evalculator/README.md

-# Evalculator
+# evalculator
-It's just a calculator.
-That uses javascript's built in eval() function.
-That's it.
+It's a calculator that uses javascript's built in eval() function.

-# Download
+## Download
-Uh.
+Click ["Releases"](https://github.com/fjij/evalculator/releases) to download Windows versions of this project.
+Otherwise follow the build instructions down below.

-# Build instructions
+## Build instructions
 Go to app directory:
 `cd app`
 Install all npm packages and dependencies: